-The noise blocking prowess of the Moondrop Chu is pretty good—and without batteries.
+The noise blocking prowess of the Moondrop Chu is pretty good — and without batteries.
 A good in-ear fit coupled with a smart design equals decent battery-free noise blocking here.
 Typically, isolating earbuds and headphones tackle high-frequency incidental noises, oftentimes not even affecting the volume of low-frequency noise reaching your ears.
-Here the Chu earbuds remove some bass frequencies, hovering mainly between 5-10dB of attenuation, and up to 20dB in the midrange.
+Here the Chu earbuds remove some bass frequencies, hovering mainly between 5-10dB of attenuation and up to 20dB in the midrange.

 This doesn’t supplant active noise canceling (ANC) headphones, but the isolation on the Moondrop Chu can help somewhat to keep your music volume down by reducing external sound competing for your attention.
 To achieve good isolation you’ll need to start with dialing in your in-ear fit.

 How does the Moondrop Chu sound?

-Set against our house target curve, the Moondrop Chu mirrors our ideal response quite well.
+Set against our headphone preference curve, the Moondrop Chu mirrors our ideal response quite well.
 Tests reveal it’s a touch under-amplified in the lows and mids, but shouldn’t stop you from considering the Chu.
 The earbuds slightly under-emphasize (by less than 5dB) bass and mids, though the jag in the response around 160Hz is a little troublesome.
 In the critical 1-7kHz region the frequency response is very close to our ideal.
 Our measurement shows a substantial 10dB drop at about 10kHz, indicating that the Chu was carefully tuned for a free-field type response.
 This means that rather than consciously “missing” those frequencies, it just affects your brain’s interpretation of how the stereo image is being presented.

 No, you won’t hear more of anything with the Moondrop Chu based on that quoted frequency range.
 In fact, Moondrop even lists on the box, in addition to the full 10-35,000Hz frequency response, that the “effective” frequency response of the Chu is 20Hz-20kHz.
 This lines up with the best you can expect from your hearing.